I implemented my own search engine back before Google became popular.

 Right now I don't handle punctuation specially, so " q. " won't result in a match if the query is " q ".

-- This specifies which directories to search for files containing the keywords.
+- This specifies which sites to search for files containing the keywords.

-- Separate multiple search directories with spaces. (e.g., cope/rail-on tripecac/albums)
+- Separate sites with spaces. (e.g., cope tripecac travel)

-- This specifies the maximum number of documents to return to the user.
+- This specifies the maximum number of pages to display in the results.

 - Lowering this number does not speed up searches; it simply reduces the size of the results page.